mgierlasinski/MagicGradients/README.md

 - Draw as many gradients as you want with single control, blend them together for unique effects
 - Supports CSS gradients, find your ideal background [somewhere on the web](https://www.gradientmagic.com/) and copy + paste into your app
 - Make your background alive with built-in XAML animations :hear_no_evil:
+- Gradient'em all - paint gradient on any shape or text with Masks :performing_arts:
 - Powered by [![Nuget](https://img.shields.io/badge/SkiaSharp-v1.68.1-blue)](https://www.nuget.org/packages/SkiaSharp/)

 ## Installation